mailund/tailr/cran-comments.md

-* This is release 0.1.1 that can handle when functions are local variables and thus not found in scope at compile-time.
+* This is release 0.1.2 that resolves an issue when transformations were used as part of other packages.
+CMD CHECK would fail if tailr wasn't imported but just called.

 ## Test environments

-* local OS X install, R 3.4.4
+* local OS X install, R 3.5
-* ubuntu 14.04 (on travis-ci), R 3.4.4
+* ubuntu 14.04 (on travis-ci), R 3.2 - 3.4
 * win-builder (devel and release)
 * Rhub:
-    - Ubuntu Linux 16.04 LTS, R-release, GCC
-    - Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results